wbsoft/parce/docs/source/gettingstarted.rst

 See the :mod:`~parce.query` module for more information.

 .. note::

-    Note that is is not needed at all to use the predefined actions of parce in your language definition; you can specify any object you want, including strings or methods.
+    Is is not needed at all to use the predefined actions of parce in your language definition; you can specify any object you want, including strings or methods.

 If you want, you can also get a flat stream of events describing the parsing process.
 Events are simply named tuples consisting of a ``target`` and